 Also register for Slack, the course Q&A module.
 If you have registered for Slack in another course, you shouldn't have to do it again.
 If not, you will be asked to create a password (don't use your Net ID or Dartmouth PW).
-Review the document 'Using Slack in Bio37' (accessible from Canvas site 'Syllabus" page) to see how access and the channels that are set up.
+Review the document 'Using Slack in Bio37' (accessible from Canvas site 'Syllabus' page) to see how access and the channels that are set up.

 On Day One: take a tour of the Canvas site to see how it is organized.
-The site is organized with a 'Syllabus' page (which has several links to general course pages and course aids), a 'Calendar', individual pages devoted to each course lecture topic (each of which, in turn, contains .pdf files of the readings, Powerpoint slides, Preview Podcasts, Scratch for Success mini-quizzes), 'Course Aids & Help Documents' with summary PP slides, & tips documents, a 'Calendly' link for scheduling individual office hour appointments and a link for the course Zoom access (to be used in group office hours).
+The site is organized with a 'Syllabus' page (which has several links to general course pages and course aids), a 'Calendar', individual pages devoted to each course lecture topic (each of which, in turn, contains .pdf files of the readings, a lecture summary slide, lecture Powerpoint slides, Preview Podcasts, Scratch for Success mini-quizzes), 'Course Aids & Help Documents' with summary PP slides, tips documents, Panopto recordings of

+Saturday group Zoom office hours & sample exam questions, a 'Calendly' link for scheduling individual office hour appointments and a link for the course Zoom access (to be used in group office hours).
 In the Canvas menu, note an 'Assignments' section for quizzes, a 'Slack' link for asking questions and posting interesting material, a 'Panopto Video' link for class recordings and a 'Grades' section.